pd4d10/octohint/README.md

 - IntelliSense hint: TypeScript, JavaScript, CSS, LESS, SCSS
 - Simple token matching: All other languages

 It is because browser only runs JavaScript.
-But with help of WebAssembly, maybe we could bring other languages(like Go/Rust)' IntelliSense analysis to browser!
+But with help of WebAssembly, maybe we could bring other languages' IntelliSense analysis to browser!
 It's still in research

 ## Supported platforms

-Support GitHub, GitLab and Bitbucket.
+Support GitHub and GitLab.
 Since GitLab CE has many versions, I'm not sure it works correctly on every version.
 If you find some bugs you could [submit an issue](https://github.com/pd4d10/octohint/issues/new).

+Bitbucket's code viewer UI has changed greatly, so there is still lots of work to do.

 ## Get your private site works